 Given California’s Mediterranean climate, characterized by wet winters and dry summers, the Sierra Nevada’s winter snowpack is of particular importance to the state, providing more than 60% of its water (Bales et al. 2011).
 Major metropolitan centers, such as San Francisco, Oakland, and the Los Angeles Basin, all rely on water originating in Sierra Nevada watersheds (cite).
 The SN is a natural reservoir for California, accumulating and storing winter precipitation and releasing it gradually via snowmelt during the spring and summer months (Bales et al. 2011).
-However, SN snowpack has been diminishing—snowpack in the 2015 water year was only 6% of its normal amount—due to severe drought and climate change-induced increases in temperature (cite) Climate change projections for California, including those made by the Intergovernmental Panel on Climate Change (IPCC), predict a temperature increase between 1.5° C and 4.5° C by the end of the century (Cayan et al. 2007).
+However, SN snowpack has been diminishing – snowpack in the 2015 water year was only 6% of its normal amount – due to severe drought and climate change-induced increases in temperature (cite).
+Climate change projections for California, including those made by the Intergovernmental Panel on Climate Change (IPCC), predict a temperature increase between 1.5° C and 4.5° C by the end of the century (Cayan et al. 2007).
 This is expected to cause a 25% decrease in snowpack by 2050 (Department of Water Resources 2008), by which time California’s population is predicted to increase 30% to 50 million (cite).
 These increasing temperatures will reduce the Sierra Nevada’s function as a natural reservoir through less snowpack accumulation, earlier snowmelt, and a greater proportion of precipitation falling as rain rather than snow (Cayan et al. 2007, Kapnick and Hall 2010).

 SN ecosystems are also heavily affected by management practices.
 Federal policies enacted in the 1930s mandated and enforced a strict policy of wildfire suppression, although many of these forest ecosystems adapted to, and required, frequent low severity wildfires to remain healthy (cite).
-This policy altered the natural fire regime—the historic pattern, frequency, and intensity of fires—of the SN and allowed the proliferation of shade-tolerant species, the buildup of ladder fuels, and an overall increase in vegetation density (cite).
+This policy altered the natural fire regime – the historic pattern, frequency, and intensity of fires –of the SN and allowed the proliferation of shade-tolerant species, the buildup of ladder fuels, and an overall increase in vegetation density (cite).
 These changes, augmented by drought and climate change, have increased the frequency of high severity fires uncharacteristic of SN ecosystems, degrading soil quality, changing stand structure, and decreasing the available water resources (cite).
 In general, a more dense forest reduces the amount of water flowing downstream from increased root mass and evapotranspiration.
 It also reduces snowpack retention by catching a higher proportion of snowfall in the canopy, thus exposing it to more incoming solar radiation (Bates et al. 2011).
 The effects of wildfire severity, and resulting changes in stand structure, on snowpack retention is a current knowledge gap and may have serious implications for California water resources.

-In order to quantify these impacts of wildfire severity on snowpack and snow water equivalent (SWE)—the theoretical amount of liquid water held in snowpack—remote sensing and geographic information systems (GIS) were utilized to analyze contiguous data on a landscape scale.
-NASA Earth Observation Systems (EOS) Landsat provided high spatial and temporal resolution, 30 m x 30 m pixels and 16-day cycles (cite).
+In order to quantify these impacts of wildfire severity on snowpack and snow water equivalent (SWE) –the theoretical amount of liquid water held in snowpack –remote sensing and geographic information systems (GIS) were utilized to analyze contiguous data on a landscape scale.
+NASA Earth Observing Systems (EOS) Landsat provided high spatial and temporal resolution, 30 m x 30 m pixels and 16-day cycles (cite).
 This allowed for analysis to occur over a 30-year timespan from 1984-2014 over the entire SN.
 Other ancillary datasets were used as inputs in GIS software, mainly ArcMap and TerrSet, to relate wildfire severity to 270 m downscaled 2014 California Basin Characterization Model data on precipitation, land surface temperature (LST), snow water equivalent (SWE), and soil water storage.

 The results of this study will directly benefit the USDA U.S. Forest Service (USFS) and National Park Service (NPS) by providing baseline data on how fire severity affects SWE.
 These results could inform management of water resources and ecosystem health under the novel ecological conditions of the 21st century.